ComusBala96/ComusBala/README.md

 ## Project Summary:

-This is an React as frontend and Laravel as an backend News App.
-Using this app, User can create their account and personilized it.
+This is an React as frontend and Laravel as backend News App.
+Using this app, User can create their account and personilize it.

 The News App basically can provide a stream of News.
 User can find category wise news and also can search source wise news.

-There are some functionality is not working but i have finish that work in future work.
+There are some functionality is not working but i have finish this work in my future work.

 or

-#### Any one can implement that future work is free to work.
+#### Any one can implement this future work is free to work.

 ## Changelog